decentraland/adr/docs/ADR-31-signin-signup-kernel-website.md

     - `src/components/auth/EthLogin.tsx`
     - `src/components/auth/wallet/WalletSelector.tsx`

-## Kernel <> Website
-Disclaimer: The whole document describes the environment after  this [PR](https://github.com/decentraland/explorer/pull/2453)

 The current implementation is based on events and data in the global store.
 Take this into account when reading the diagrams.
 An arrow from `kernel` to `websites` doesn't actually means a direct connection between the 2 projects.

 The following diagrams represents a high-level view of the system.
-# Sign-in
+### Sign-in
   ![resources/ADR-28-signin-signup-kernel-website/signin.svg](resources/ADR-28-signin-signup-kernel-website/signin.svg)

-# Sign-up
+### Sign-up
   ![resources/ADR-28-signin-signup-kernel-website/signup.svg](resources/ADR-28-signin-signup-kernel-website/signup.svg)

 ## Implementation Details
-The trickiest parts about the whole flow are the Race Conditions.
-To prevent them and their issues we are ensuring Unity initialization before starting other subsystems.

-In our previous implementation we enforced this through website by not allowing the users to do anything before engine was ready (`engineReady = state.renderer.initialized && state.renderer.engineStarted`).
-That was the waiting spinner before showing the `Play` and `Enter as guest` buttons.
+Our previous implementation enforced the renderer requirement through website by hiding the buttons and not allowing the users to do anything.

-Now we allow users to allow the signin process by selecting their provider (`null` for guest) but ensuring Unity is ready before doing anything with that data.

-You can find a good example of this in `session/sagas.ts`: `startSignUp` yields a wait for unity interface to avoid asking the renderer to show the AvatarEditor before it's ready.
+Now `EthLogin.tsx` shows the sign-in buttons by default and listen to changes in the `signin` state to put the spinner. `Kernel` will take care of preventing all the race conditions, if the user sign-in before `renderer` is ready, `Kernel` will yield until it is.
+The feedback to the user is exactly the same, a spinner, but now we give some buffer time for renderer to start while the user is busy with the signin.